What is Sculptra Aesthetic?

 I’m a serious runner and have low body fat.
 My cheeks have really gotten hollow in the past few years.
 Would Sculptra help with this problem?

 Yes, it would be perfect for you to replace some of the volume in your face you’ve lost through your exercise program.
 And, if you’re under 45, it’s likely that 2-3 vials total over 6 months might be enough.
-The Scuptra would slowly build enough collagen in that area to give your face a more rounded contour.
+The Sculptra would slowly build enough collagen in that area to give your face a more rounded contour.

 I’m 65 years old and would really like to have a facelift but I have a heart problem and my doctor thinks it would be too risky.
-Could I get a similiar effect with Sculptra?
+Could I get a similar effect with Sculptra?